github/developer.github.com/content/v3/orgs/teams.md

 ## Add team member

+In order to add a user to a team, the authenticated user must have 'admin' permissions to the team or be an owner of the org that the team is associated with.

     PUT /teams/:id/members/:user

+### Reponse

+<%= headers 204 %>

 ## Remove team member

+In order to remove a user from a team, the authenticated user must have 'admin' permissions to the team or be an owner of the org that the team is associated with.
-This does not delete the user, it just remove them from the team.
+NOTE: This does not delete the user, it just remove them from the team.

     DELETE /teams/:id/members/:user

+### Reponse

+<%= headers 204 %>

 ## List team repos

     GET /teams/:id/repos

+### Response

+<%= headers 200 %>
+<%= json(:repo) { |h| [h] } %>

 ## Get team repo

     GET /teams/:id/repos/:repo

+### Response

+<%= headers 200 %>
+<%= json(:repo) %>

 ### Reponse if repo is managed by this team